Book Paris Pantheon Tickets & Tours

 Flexible duration

-Explore the iconic secular temple at your own pace with flexible entry tickets.
+Secure your entry to the iconic secular temple and explore freely at your own pace.

 • Why choose this: This ticket gives you a budget-friendly way to explore one of Paris’s most meaningful landmarks at your own pace.
 With flexible entry and fewer crowds than other major monuments, it’s an enriching experience that combines a dome and crypt experience as well as great city views.

-Explore the iconic secular temple at your own pace with flexible entry tickets.
+Secure your entry to the iconic secular temple and explore freely at your own pace.

 • Why choose this: This ticket gives you a budget-friendly way to explore one of Paris’s most meaningful landmarks at your own pace.
 With flexible entry and fewer crowds than other major monuments, it’s an enriching experience that combines a dome and crypt experience as well as great city views.